-; further safeguarding is facilitated indirectly via outlining agricultural priority zones and forestry - both zoning/land-use types are safeguarding mineral deposits for the future b) Planning and Policy Tools Austria, due its composition of 9 federal state, shows a strong variety of different approaches, policies and tools facilitating and implementing raw materials policy with the aim to safeguard mineral deposits.
+Austria, due its composition of 9 federal state, shows a strong variety of different approaches, policies and tools facilitating and implementing raw materials policy with the aim to safeguard mineral deposits.

 Different provinces opted for different approaches and tools: (1) while Styria opted for safeguarding mineral deposits, using the format of the integrated tool "Regionalprogramm" (regional program, ordinance) legislated as ordinance; (2) Tyrol was opting for a sectoral, voluntary "Plan" which is used as a guideline.
-Reasons mentioned in Tyrol for opting for a voluntary plan instead of a mandatory sectoral program (ordinance) is to avoid an SEA (which they consider too costly and too much effort), mandatory implementation and binding character, and would not be needed in the day to day planning work (interviews); however, the Gesteinsabbaukonzept is a resolution of the provincial government; consequently shows a basic/general political opinion and commitment - however, to what extent this basic/general commitment is driving actual policy making and political decision making remains unclear and was not investigated in this case study; The case study shows, that provinces are choosing for different policy and implementation tools that are fitting to their political conditions (see next chapters) and resources available (see Tyrol SEA), The case study shows that provinces are choosing different policy and implementation tools that are fitting to their political conditions (see next chapters) and resources available (see Tyrol SEA).
-These two policy tools indicate the following success factors that characterise them as a tool for facilitating and implementing the Rohstoffplan with the aim to safeguard mineral deposits (i.e. a success factor for implementing the AMRP): Styria: Policy tool - Regionalprogramme (Ordinance: regulatory, regional) Implementation of Priority zones: Establishment of exclusive zones (depending on particular landscape types) and Priority Zones on the regional planning scale (linking regional development and spatial planning on regional level, 2 policy streams), data from the Rohstoffplan were used for the delineation of the zones, but were amended based on local/regional/provincial interests and needs Alternative and disguised safeguarding mechanisms: Due to less favourable conditions (political commitment or interest) in mining indirect methods for safeguarding of mineral deposit are applied: access to mineral deposits can be safeguarded via the definition of priority zoning as 1) "agriculture" priority zone (agriculture on the surface does not impact the accessibility of the mineral resource), or 2) "forestry" priority zone (1. forest law is very strict I, and, thus zoning changes are rather rare; 2. a permit for clearance is necessary anyway), or as 3) "Green Zones" (more difficult to realise as mineral development areas, because often in development proximity for housing).
+Reasons mentioned in Tyrol for opting for a voluntary plan instead of a mandatory sectoral program (ordinance) is to avoid an SEA (which they consider too costly and too much effort), mandatory implementation and binding character, and would not be needed in the day to day planning work (interviews); however, the Gesteinsabbaukonzept is a resolution of the provincial government; consequently shows a basic/general political opinion and commitment - however, to what extent this basic/general commitment is driving actual policy making and political decision making remains unclear and was not investigated in this case study;

+The case study shows, that provinces are choosing for different policy and implementation tools that are fitting to their political conditions (see next chapters) and resources available (see Tyrol SEA),

+The case study shows that provinces are choosing different policy and implementation tools that are fitting to their political conditions (see next chapters) and resources available (see Tyrol SEA).

+These two policy tools indicate the following success factors that characterise them as a tool for facilitating and implementing the Rohstoffplan with the aim to safeguard mineral deposits (i.e. a success factor for implementing the AMRP):

+Styria: Policy tool - Regionalprogramme (Ordinance: regulatory, regional)

+- Implementation of Priority zones: Establishment of exclusive zones (depending on particular landscape types) and Priority Zones on the regional planning scale (linking regional development and spatial planning on regional level, 2 policy streams), data from the Rohstoffplan were used for the delineation of the zones, but were amended based on local/regional/provincial interests and needs - Alternative and disguised safeguarding mechanisms: Due to less favourable conditions (political commitment or interest) in mining indirect methods for safeguarding of mineral deposit are applied: access to mineral deposits can be safeguarded via the definition of priority zoning as 1) "agriculture" priority zone (agriculture on the surface does not impact the accessibility of the mineral resource), or 2) "forestry" priority zone (1. forest law is very strict I, and, thus zoning changes are rather rare; 2. a permit for clearance is necessary anyway), or as 3) "Green Zones" (more difficult to realise as mineral development areas, because often in development proximity for housing).
 Furthermore, agriculture priority zone and forestry zoning safeguard the mineral deposits without indicating the deposit which in turn serves the ministry's aim to avoid speculation.
-However, the priority zones "mineral extraction/mining" outlined in the Regional programme do not indicate the full spectrum/extent of safeguarded mineral deposits.
-Increased public transparency of zoning areas: Clear zoning and translation of • regional scale, which are mandatory implemented as priority zones (REPROs, ordinances)
+However, the priority zones "mineral extraction/mining" outlined in the Regionalprogramme do not indicate the full spectrum/extent of safeguarded mineral deposits. - Increased public transparency of zoning areas: Clear zoning and translation of areas in spatial units that are published and accessible for the public compromise for dealing with a controversial topic or a topic with less political traction (i.e. mining and its safeguarding aspect in opposition to other land uses such as natural protection, agriculture)